ropensci/gigs/paper/paper.md

-Next, ``gigs`` offers specific functions (``classify_growth()``, ``gigs_waz()``, and friends) which select an appropriate growth standard to apply to each observation in flat, tabular dataset.
+Next, ``gigs`` offers specific functions (``classify_growth()``, ``gigs_waz()``, and friends) which select an appropriate growth standard to apply to each observation in a flat, tabular dataset.
 Growth standards are selected based on the chronological and gestational age for each observation, and the specific criteria can be found in the [package documentation](https://docs.ropensci.org/gigs/reference/gigs_zscoring.html).
 These functions can be used to investigate growth indicators including